 - Laser Resurfacing works similar to a chemical peel, using a laser beam instead.

 - Shave Excision is when a doctor shaves away the abnormal skin.

 - Photodynamic Treatment (PDT) destroys the actinic keratosis using a light-sensitizing solution.

 If you have sun damage over time, it will cause premature wrinkles in your skin.
 The sun’s UV rays break down natural proteins (collagen and elastin), leaving your skin dry and wrinkled.

 Try eating fruits and vegetables with lots of beta-carotene in them.
 Carrots, spinach, and cantaloupe are three foods that can give you a good dose and fight off wrinkles.

 Ask a dermatologist about retinoid creams.
 These creams help boost the amount of collagen in your skin.

 You can schedule a chemical peel with your esthetician.
+Chemical peels have many benefits.
 A chemical peel removes damaged cells from the top layers of your skin.